Men are pulling away because you are pushing them away?

 Jenny had a problem finding that successful man with the smart look and the good sense of humour.
-There’s plenty fish in the sea; he should be somewhere there, she thought.
+There’s plenty of fish in the sea; he should be somewhere there, she thought.

 Date after date and relationship after relationship, but nothing happened.